Fire Sprinkler Requirements for Residential Buildings

 Finally, you’ll need to install the fire sprinkler systems and ensure they’re regularly maintained.
 Like most fire safety equipment, only someone with the relevant experience should install the sprinklers.

 If the sprinkler system isn’t installed correctly, it may not work in the event of a fire.
 Not only could this impact the safety of your residents, but it could also leave you in a position of negligence.

 We get it.
 Keeping up to date with building safety legislation can be difficult.
 You’re busy balancing lots of different tasks and don’t have the time to read through jargon and datasheets.

-Learn More About the Bill and What You Need to Be Prepared For
+Learn More About the Act and What You Need to Be Prepared For

-We’ve put together an extensive resource that covers everything you need to know about the Building Safety Bill.
-The resource takes a deeper look into the background of the Bill and the reasons it’s set to come into effect.
+We’ve put together an extensive resource that covers everything you need to know about the Building Safety Act.
+The resource takes a deeper look into the background of the Act and the reasons it’s set to come into effect.

-As well as this, the resource outlines the different types of buildings the Bill applies to and how Building Safety Managers can be prepared in order to achieve compliance.
+As well as this, the resource outlines the different types of buildings the Act applies to and how the Accountable Person can be prepared in order to achieve compliance.

 Ready to get started?
 Access your own copy of the resource below.